The WLTP Will Test Cars In More Realistic Situations

 The WLTP driving cycle is divided into four parts with different average speeds: low, medium, high and extra high.

 Each part contains a variety of driving phases, such as stopping, acceleration and braking.
-For a certain car type, each powertrain configuration is tested with the WLTP for the car’s lightest (most economical) and heaviest (least economical) version.

 The Worldwide Harmonised Light Vehicle Test Procedure will introduce much more realistic testing conditions.
 These include: